“Father…” I choked on the word as Roger and I sang a worship chorus with a small congregation in Kauai.

 Tobey shouted, “It means you’re going to have a baby!”

-Immediately, the color drained from Roger’s face, and he asked if we could continue looking at the pictures of her trip.
+Immediately, the color drained from Roger’s face.
+He asked if we could continue looking at the pictures of her trip.

-Now you might find his response surprising, especially from a man who so clearly loves and serves his children.
-However, in light of Douglas Wilson’s definition of masculinity, his reaction actually appears quite sober.
+You might find his response surprising—especially since he is a man who clearly loves and serves his children.
+However, in light of Douglas Wilson’s definition of masculinity, Roger's reaction actually appears quite sober.

 Masculinity is the glad assumption of sacrificial responsibility.